History of Archie Manning in Timeline

 Archie Manning

-On May 19, 1949, Elisha Archibald Manning III, known as Archie Manning, was born.
-He later became a professional football quarterback and patriarch of the Manning football dynasty.
+On May 19, 1949, Elisha Archibald Manning III, later known as Archie Manning, was born.
+He went on to become a professional football quarterback and the patriarch of the Manning football dynasty.

 Others born on this day/year